-The former has been photographed before on various occasions (e.g. [22]), but a new example is shown here as well, for completeness, in Fig. 10.
-In this example we used argon gas rather than air to fill the ordinary toy balloon.
-The balloon self-burst well before it was fully distended, driving a relatively-strong primary shock wave followed by numerous secondary waves, all clearly visible at the current schlieren sensitivity level.
+The former has been photographed before on various occasions (e.g. [23]), but a new example is shown here as well, for completeness, in Fig. 10.
+In this example we used argon gas rather than air to fill the ordinary toy balloon, purely to improve the schlieren visualization of the gas.
+The balloon self-burst well before it was fully distended, driving a